A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: Abstract

 \section{Abstract}

 We associate with a \gdh{} of the Leech lattice \voa{} a generalised hole diagram.
 We show that this Dynkin diagram determines the \gdh{} up to conjugacy and that there are exactly $70$ such diagrams.
 In an earlier work we proved a bijection between the \gdh{}s and the \strathol{} \voa{}s of central charge $24$ with non-trivial weight-$1$ space.
-Hence, we obtain a new, geometric classification of these \voa{}s.\\ ~
+Hence, we obtain a new, geometric classification of these \voa{}s, generalising the classification of the Niemeier lattices by their hole diagrams.